project-asgard/kronmult993/README.md

 # Python's kronmult implementation

-I am 90% such that this is a reinvention of algorithm 993 ([Algorithm 993: Efficient Computation with Kronecker Products](https://dl.acm.org/doi/abs/10.1145/3291041)).
+This is an implementation of `kronmult` and, in particular, the backward version of algorithm 993 ([Algorithm 993: Efficient Computation with Kronecker Products](https://dl.acm.org/doi/abs/10.1145/3291041)).

 The comments in the code follow the notations from [ON KRONECKER PRODUCTS, TENSOR PRODUCTS AND MATRIX DIFFERENTIAL CALCULUS by Stephen Pollock](https://www.le.ac.uk/economics/research/RePEc/lec/leecon/dp14-02.pdf):